 A business undertakes such decisions to achieve pre-set financial goals while ensuring maximisation of shareholder value.

-Apart from understanding what is corporate finance, understand what it covers.
+Apart from understanding what corporate finance is, understand what it covers.

 Investment decisions that include analysis of different investment types to arrive at the best available alternative.